Snow Joe iON 8024 2019/2020 Review

 In my researching I found some folks who have tried to address the limitations of their snowblowers by modifying them.
 Here are a few that I felt were relevant to this review.

 Edward on Amazon reviews highlighted the switch problems that I experienced.
-He oped to replace the OEM Snow Joe switch with a SAJOO 16A 125V/10A 250V ON/OFF/ON 6pin Boat Car Rocker Momentary Switch.
-I ordered this switch and would NOT recommend it.
+He oped to replace the OEM Snow Joe switch with a 6pin Boat Car Rocker Momentary Switch.
 While the switch solves the problems of stiff weatherproofing and lack of user feedback, it does not return to the neutral position which means it would be easy for someone to engage the motor, let go of the switch and leave the motor fighting against the gear stopper and burn out.
+Even with that limitation, the Snow Joe switch is so bad you’ll probably have to do this because the original is literally unusable.

 Does it need new skids?
 No. Are Aftermarket skids better?
 Yes.